LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Binary-encoded-Morse.md

 - Split each word into "letters" (splitting on '000'), use the reverse look-up table to find the letter in our alphabet, and join the letters to reconstruct the original words;
 - And finally join the words into a string, with a space between the words.

-The input string can be passed as a parameter to the string or, failing that, will use a default string (whose only merit is that, while being relatively short, it contains all letters of the alphabet, so that it constitutes a relatively good test case).
+The input string can be passed as a parameter to the string or, failing that, will use a default string ("The quick brown fox jumps over the lazy dog", whose only merit is that, while being relatively short, it contains all letters of the alphabet, so that it constitutes a relatively good test case).

-Although this is not strictly necessary, we also format the encoded string with new lines inserted so that it can be nicely printed over 80 columns (but that subroutine is only for enabling pretty printing, it doesn't change the value of its argument).
+Although this is not strictly necessary, we also format the encoded string with new lines inserted so that it can be nicely printed over 80 columns (but that code is only for enabling pretty printing, it doesn't change the value of its argument).

-Since we're using both `to_morse` and `from_morse` subroutines, we can test a round trip: first encode the input string, and then decode the result, and check visually that the final result corresponds to the input (subject to non-alphabetical characters which may have been removed and to upper-case folding).
+Since we're using both `to_morse` and `from_morse` subroutines, we can test a round trip: first encode the input string, and then decode the result, and check visually that the final result corresponds to the input (subject to non-alphabetical characters that may have been removed and to upper-case folding).

     use v6;